andfinally/andfinally.github.io/_posts/2015-03-12-quiz-admin.md

 comments: true
 ---

-My first Backbone app for managing quizzes on metro.co.uk.
+A Backbone app for managing quizzes on metro.co.uk.
 Data is stored as JSON files using a REST API based on the Slim PHP library.
 Separate code renders the quizzes in the front end. ([GitHub](https://github.com/andfinally/metro-quizzes).)

 <img src="/assets/2015/03/quiz-admin.png" class="content-img">